 Individual reviews of people who are using the service should always be considered.
-Adult Social Care will be responsible for ensuring individual reviews of people who are using the service are carried out where appropriate as agreed at Large Scale Organisational Abuse Enquiry Planning meetings.
+The Large-Scale Enquiry Manager will be responsible for identifying where reviews are required and delegate to the appropriate Adult Social Care Team / Agency to undertake as agreed at Large Scale Organisational Abuse Enquiry Planning meetings.
 They can be undertaken at any stage during the Enquiry.